A Drug "Take Back" drop box is available in the lobby of the Sandusky Police Department, 222 Meigs Street.

 The reason your bill is higher is due to an increase in consumption or usage.
 Is it possible that your usage has changed in any way (more people in home, filling pool, toilet running, etc.).
 We have dye packs available that may be used to check for toilet leaks.

 If usage is zero an appointment needs to be made and our service person will check for a stopped meter.
 If there is usage, when a meter malfunctions it will stop, not record in excess of what was used.
-We have a handout from Sensus covering accuracy of meters.

 The City of Sandusky gives partial credit for underground leaks only.
 This leak does not classify as an underground leak and no credit will be applied.
 You will want to get the leak fixed as soon as possible.

 If your usage is constant (you use about the same each month) your bill will remain the same.
 Once every few months you may see an increase in consumption because you are not billed for tenths.
 Meter works very similar to a car’s odometer.